 The Inn on Westport offers Rock Steady Boxing classes, an affiliate program of Rock Steady Boxing Inc., which enable individuals with Parkinson’s disease to fight their disease by providing non-contact, boxing-style fitness programs that are designed to improve their quality of life, sense of efficacy and self-worth.

 Recent studies also suggest that intense exercise programs may be “neuro-protective,” actually working to delay the progression of symptoms.
 Rock Steady Boxing provides encouragement by inspiring maximum effort, speed, strength, balance and flexibility.
 Boxing works by moving your body in all planes of motion while continuously changing the routine as you progress through the workout.
-Rock Steady Boxing classes have proven that anyone, at any level of Parkinson’s, can actually lessen their symptoms and lead to a healthier, happier life.
+Rock Steady Boxing classes may benefit anyone at any level of Parkinson’s and may lessen their symptoms and lead to a healthier, happier life.

 Our Rock Steady Boxing Program Director, Lisa Howard, has spent the last 20 years developing programs in Sioux Falls for older adults to help them remain active and healthy.
 Lisa’s passion and enthusiasm for improving the quality of life for those living with Parkinson’s shines through her coaching.